Language learning is an artificial exercise that occupies time, money, and effort that could be better spent doing language acquisition.

 This method is not bad per se, but they’re missing what they already have, which already let them master their first language.
 Those who hacked their brain to learn multiple languages, as well as researchers in linguistics and neuroscience, know that our brain is already hardwired to learn languages by acquisition.
 Methods that use the adult brain’s ability to learn in other ways can add up, but should not replace the method that made all of us succeed in learning our native language(s).

-There is an important distinction made by linguists between language acquisition and language learning.
 Children acquire language through a subconscious process during which they are unaware of grammatical rules.
 This is similar to the way they acquire their first language.
 They get a feel for what is and what isn’t correct.
 In order to acquire language, the learner needs a source of natural communication.
 The emphasis is on the text of the communication and not on the form.
+A bit like listening to songs or the news in Italian.

 Language acquisition refers to the process of natural assimilation, involving intuition and subconscious learning.
 It is the product of real interactions between people in environments of the target language and culture, where the learner is an active player.
 It is similar to the way children learn their native tongue, a process that produces functional skill in the spoken language without theoretical knowledge.
 It develops familiarity with the phonetic characteristics of the language as well as its structure and vocabulary, and is responsible for oral understanding, the capability for creative communication and for the identification of cultural values.